HL7/crmi-ig/input/pages/artifact-terminology-service.md

 3. If a CodeSystem dependency is specified as part of the version manifest (and no version for the code system is specified in the artifact reference), the version has the same meaning as the `system-version` parameter to the $expand
 4. Version information specified in the expansion parameters takes precedence over version information specified as part of the version manifest (i.e. as a relatedArtifact dependency in the artifact collection library)

+#### Hosted Content

+Terminology services may act as a repository for content that is managed and created elsewhere (i.e. hosted content AKA a convenience copy), or they may provide features to author and manage content directly, or any combination.
+When hosting content that is managed elsewhere, the service must ensure that the content of the resource is materially the same (i.e. the values for all elements are the same where those elements are specified in the Shareable and Publishable profiles) as the source of truth.
+In particular, for systems that provide both management and hosting of externally managed content, the status element for hosted content SHALL be the same as the status of the content in the source of truth.

 ### Code Systems

 1. SHALL Represent basic CodeSystem information, as specified by the [ShareableCodeSystem](http://hl7.org/fhir/shareablecodesystem.html) profile, which includes url, version, name, status, experimental, publisher, description, caseSensitive, content, and concept.

 2. For published CodeSystems, SHALL represent publishable CodeSystem information, as specified by the [CRMIPublishableCodeSystem](StructureDefinition-crmi-publishablecodesystem.html) profile.

+3. For hosted content, the data-absent-reason extension with a value of unknown MAY be used to satisfy required cardinality constraints of the Shareable and Publishable code system profiles when an element is not present in the source of truth for the content.

+4. CodeSystem resources returned by the repository SHALL use the meta.profile element to indicate which profiles the CodeSystem resource conforms to.

-3. SHALL support CodeSystem read by the server-defined id for the CodeSystem
+5. SHALL support CodeSystem read by the server-defined id for the CodeSystem

-4. SHALL support CodeSystem searches by:
+6. SHALL support CodeSystem searches by:
     1. url: Returning all versions of the codesystem matching that url
     2. version: Returning the codesystem matching that version (can appear only in combination with a url search)
     3. identifier: Returning any codesystem matching the identifier